kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

 in for the reduceByKey: we need to be notified when all the workers in the system are done with the input files.

-The `Exchange` is what will decide to which broker a record should be send: we are returning a hash of the key from the pair.
+The `Exchange` is what will decide to which broker a record should be sent: we are returning a hash of the key from the pair.
 Timely will make sure all records with the same hash are going to the same worker.

 Next come a debug and audit name for our worker, and a vector of timestamps we know we will want to be notified at.
 We could use this to register our the required notification, except we don't know what to_stream() uses as timestamp.
-Fortunately, there are other way to register notifications.
+Fortunately, there are other ways to register notifications.

 Finally, the last argument of unary_notify is the logic that the operator will run every time it gets a chance.
-It takes the form of a closure which allow the logic to make use of the input, output and notification bus, and, by capture, the various variables the worker has declared as its state: more specifically, here, the `hashmap` variable.
+It takes the form of a closure which allows the logic to make use of the input, output and notification bus, and, by capture, the various variables the worker has declared as its state: more specifically, here, the `hashmap` variable.